thisyearnofear/syndicate-backend/README.md

-# A lens authorization app workflow example
+# Lens Authentication Workflow Example App

-This code shows you examples of how to setup your backend authorization app workflow.
-Note you have to add your own logic into this repo it is not just fork and run unless you want to sponsor everyone.
+This code provides examples of how to set up your backend authorization app workflow.
+Note that you need to add your own logic to this repository; it is not a simple fork-and-run solution unless you intend to authorize and sponsor everyone.

-# Setup repo
+## Setup repo

-The API needs to have `.env` file which holds the private key within it.
-Note if your using vercel you can put your private key in the vercel environment variable.
-Note you can also use more secure approach's of key management like using AWS secrets but for this example we keeping it simple.
+The API requires a `.env` file that contains the private key.
+If you are using Vercel, you can store your private key in the Vercel environment variables.
+For a more secure approach, consider using key management services like AWS Secrets Manager.
+However, for this example, we are keeping it simple.

 ```bash
 cp .env.example .env
 ```

-Then fill out the details in it:
+Then, fill out the details in the `.env` file:

 ```bash
 PRIVATE_KEY=INSERT_PRIVATE_KEY